live-clones/lintian/CONTRIBUTING.md

 Beyond the regular rules for Debian changelog files, the general guidelines are:

- * The message is prefixed with the intials of the committer(s).
+ * The message is prefixed with the initials of the committer(s).
 New committers, please remember to add yourself to debian/copyright.
  * Changes are grouped by "root" folder ("checks", "data" and "lib" in the example above).